 Force

 Force is produced, produces motion or produces shifts in the motion of bodies.
-A forward-driving force causes motion as well as resistance impeding motion.
-The concept of force was introduced by Isaac Newton, who formulated his three laws of motion as follows:
+A forward-driving force causes motion as well as resistance-impeding motion.
+The concept of force was introduced by Isaac Newton, who formulated his three laws of motion:

-1. A body not influenced by external forces will remain in its state of rest or in uniform motion in a straight line.
+A body at rest tends to stay at rest, and a body in motion tends to stay in motion with the same direction and speed, unless acted on by an external force.

-2. The change per unit of time in a body’s momentum is proportional to the active force and located in its direction.
+When force acts on an object, it will make the object accelerate.
+It takes more force to move a heavy object than a light object.
+This is written as force = mass x acceleration.

-3. For every action, there is an equal and opposite reaction, meaning that the operating forces between two bodies are always equal and moving in the opposite direction.
+For every action (force), there is an equal and opposite reaction (force), meaning that the operating forces between two bodies are always equal and moving in the opposite direction.

-Center of gravity
+Center of Gravity

 The center of gravity is the point at which an object’s weight works the most.
 In sports, the center of gravity changes more or less depending on how much the athlete moves his or her extremities, which happens constantly in swimming.